Battle of Fort Buchanan: Battle

-The battle began on the morning of February 17, 1865, twelve miles away from the fort when two surveyors of the General Land Office and a young Mexican boy were attacked.
+The battle began on the morning of February 17, 1865, twelve miles away from the fort when two surveyors of the United States General Land Office and a young Mexican boy were attacked.
 William Wrightson and Gilbert W. Hopkins were traveling from a ranch in the Santa Ritas towards the fort, presently three miles west of Sonoita.
 Suddenly, dozens of Apache warriors opened fire with both rifles and bows.
-All were mounted, and so a chase ensued in the direction of Fort Buchanan.
+A chase started in the direction of Fort Buchanan because everyone was mounted.
 The three had nearly made it there when they were overwhelmed and killed; the United States Army reported that the three did not attempt to defend themselves; no gunshots were heard, and Corporal Buckley later said that he did not know that Wrightson and Hopkins were in the area.
 Mount Wrightson and Mount Hopkins, the two highest peaks of the Santa Ritas, were later named after the men.

 Afterward, the Apache moved on to the nearby vedette station where Corporal Buckley was sitting on the porch while five other privates rested inside.
 The corporal did not know he was under attack and had beforehand sent two men to cut hay in a field nearby and one man to go hunting.
 The Apache achieved a surprise approach and commenced the attack by sniping the corporal.
 Buckley was still sitting on the porch when a warrior snuck up close to him and opened fire.
 A bullet lodged into Buckley's thigh, and he then raised his revolver and killed the warrior who fired the shot.
 Buckley then crawled inside the station as a swarm of warriors quickly surrounded the building.
 A private opened fire while covering Buckley and killed a second native.
 The Americans took up defensive positions against an enemy estimated by Buckley to be around 75 men.
 They fired their rifles through the port holes and fought off a first attack at close range.
 From then on the natives skirmished with the Americans at a further range.

 Eventually the Apache set fire to the building, and several minutes later as the roof was caving in Buckley ordered his men to retreat.
 To do this they would have to charge through the enemy and into the surrounding hills.
-When the soldiers made their retreat they fired wildly and were chased until reaching the hills where the Apaches gave up.
+When the soldiers made their retreat, they fired wildly and were chased until reaching the hills where the Apaches gave up.
 Corporal Buckley and his men marched on foot to the mines in the Santa Ritas and reached safety.
 Private George English, the soldier that had been sent hunting before the attack, was never seen or heard from again; he was first recorded as missing until being presumed dead.
-The two soldiers that were cutting hay heard the sound of shooting and headed back to the fort, when they arrived they found it surrounded by warriors who were emptying the buildings of goods and burning them, they also retreated to the Santa Ritas and later rejoined their troop.
+The two soldiers that were cutting hay heard the sound of shooting and headed back to the fort, when they arrived, they found it surrounded by warriors who were emptying the buildings of goods and burning them, they also retreated to the Santa Ritas and later rejoined their troop.